 - Environmental liability insurance: This covers businesses that use or produce toxic substances.
 It can pay for cleanup costs and damages if an accident at your workplace leads to pollution of the air, land, or water.

 - Professional liability insurance: This covers individuals in professional positions.
-It can pay for damages and restitution if negligence, errors in judgement, or other professional mistakes result in third-party losses, injuries, or hardships.
+It can pay for damages and restitution if negligence, errors in judgment, or other professional mistakes result in third-party losses, injuries, or hardships.

 Let an independent agent explain more about these and the many other commercial liability insurance products that are available to you.
 That way, you can choose the policies that make sense for your Jacksonville business.